AJGreaves/familyhub/README.md

     - The input `type` attributes are set to `text`, `email`, `url` and `number` where appropriate.

-    - A dropdown menu is provided so that the town inputs match others in the database, this avoids spelling mistakes and businesses from outside of the area tha Family Hub serves from entering their data into the site.
+    - A dropdown menu is provided so that the town inputs match others in the database, this avoids spelling mistakes and businesses from outside of the area that Family Hub serves from entering their data into the site.

     - Datepickers and Timepickers have been combined with `pointer-events: none` css on the actual input fields, to force the user to use the Date and Timepickers to input this data and give the program the information in the correct format.